Medical nightmare: Widow says husband died after hospital mix-up

 Ken Taylor said the hospital had his phone number, address, Social Security number and date of birth on a death certificate that they gave to Twanda Taylor.

-UMMC sent Twanda Taylor a letter offering their condolences, but saying her husband had no medical reaction to the medicine they gave him, and that he died from an infection.
+UMMC sent Twanda Taylor a letter offering their condolences and saying her husband had no medical reaction to the medicine they gave him and that he died from an infection.

 “And they won’t answer that question, either,” his wife said.

-We reached out to UMMC but they said they cannot comment on patient cases.
+WREG reached out to UMMC, but they said they cannot comment on patient cases.